How Much Does Renters Insurance Cost in New York?

 Value of Property

 The greater the value of your belongings, the more expensive your personal property will be to insure.
-If you live in Billionaires’ Row and collect important artwork, you will pay more for your insurance than if you live in a studio on Bruckner Boulevard next to a KFC and the most expensive thing you own is your mattress on the floor.
+If you live in Billionaires' Row and collect impoBillionaires', you will pay more for your insurance than if you live in a studio on Bruckner Boulevard next to a KFC, and the most expensive thing you own is your mattress on the floor.

 Security Measures

-Renters who have security features like alarm systems, smoke detectors, deadbolt locks, and other safety features in their apartment will pay less for their insurance due to a lower likelihood of vandalism or theft.
+Renters with security features in their apartments, like alarm systems, smoke detectors, deadbolt locks, and other safety features, will pay less for their insurance due to a lower likelihood of vandalism or theft.

 Credit Score